-48. Polish Army in the Middle East
+47. Polish Army in the Middle East

-When the Polish-Russian Treaty was signed in July, 1941, a number of Polish prisoners of war in Russia were released, and a new army was organized on Russian soil under General Anders.
-Before having been equipped it was transferred to the Middle East at the request of the Soviet Government.
+When the Polish-Russian Treaty was signed in July, 1941, a number of Polish prisoners of war in Russia were released, and a new army was organized on Russian soil under General Before being equipped it Anders. was transferred to the Middle East at the request of the Soviet Government.
 With the Carpathian Brigade now expanded to a Division, it forms a separate army corps.
 Polish ground forces in the Middle East number some 75,000 men, fully trained and equipped with the most modern American and British armament.

-49. Polish Air Force
+48. Polish Air Force

 After the fall of Poland, Polish fighter squadrons were set up in France, while bomber crews were training in Britain.
 When Hitler attacked in the West, 133 Polish fighter pilots, fighting with the British and French Air Forces faced his air armada.
 They won 55 victories, losing 15 men.
-Yet the most glorious achievement of the tiny Polish Air Force was in the Battle of Britain, when it destroyed 195 enemy machines out of the total of 2,366 brought down by the Royal Air Force.
+Yet the most glorious achievement of the Polish Air Force was in the Battle of Britain, when it destroyed 195 enemy machines out of the total of 2,366 brought down by the Royal Air Force.
 Since then, Polish fighter and bomber squadrons have been continually engaged and up to March, 1943, had destroyed more than 526 enemy aircraft, 7 U-boats and dropped more than 6,000 tons of bombs on 42 targets in Germany and German occupied territories.
-In Tunisia, Polish airmen brought down 79 enemy planes as compared with 527 downed by the

-American air forces.
+In Tunisia, Polish airmen brought down 79 enemy planes as compared with 527 downed by the American air forces.
 Since 1939 Polish pilots have shot down more than 1,000 German planes.
 A considerable number of Polish airmen also serve as pilots in the Allied armies.
 The Polish Air Force now numbers more than 12,000 men.

-50. The Polish Navy
+49. The Polish Navy

-The Polish Navy has been fighting for 31/2 years alongside of the British Royal Navy.
-Polish sailors have taken part in many important naval actions, including the evacuation of Dunkirk, the spirited attack on the "Bismarck," the landing at Dieppe, and the recent operations off the North African coast.
+The Polish Navy has been fighting since the outbreak of the war alongside of the British Royal Navy.
+Polish sailors have taken part in many important naval actions, cluding the evacuation of Dunkirk, the spirited attack on the "Bismarck," the landing at Dieppe, and the recent operations off the North African coast.
 They have played their full part in the Battle of the Atlantic and carry on an unceasing vigil with the fleets of the United Nations in the Atlantic and the Mediterranean.
 Thus the destroyer "Garland" fought a 6-day battle against Nazi planes and U-boats in convoying American and British munitions to Russia.
 The officers and crew of this "Very Gallant Ship" were saluted by the officers and crew of the flagship of the convoy and received high British and Polish decorations.
+Poland has to its credit a sizable bag of U-boats.
+The "Slazak" (Silesian) of the Polish Navy, has shot down more enemy planes than any other war vessel of its class in all Allied fleets.
+Poland's Merchant Navy is also in constant service on all seas and has carried much lendlease material in convoys to Russia and elsewhere.